PowerPC 7xx: Espresso

 The CPU in Wii U is believed to be an evolution of the Broadway architecture.
-The largely unconfirmed characteristics are a triple core CPU which runs at 1.24 GHz and a 45 nm process.
+The largely unconfirmed characteristics are a triple core CPU that runs at 1.24 GHz and a 45 nm process.

 Future

 IBM has ceased to publish a roadmap to the 750 family, in favor of marketing themselves as a custom processor vendor.
 Given IBM's resources, the 750 core will be produced with new features as long as there is a willing buyer.
 In particular, IBM has no public plans to produce an ordinary 750-based microprocessor in a process smaller than 90 nm, effectively phasing it out as a commodity chip competitive in such markets as networking equipment.
-However, IBM did make the Espresso processor for Nintendo, which is a 750-based design with improvements such as multiprocessor support (the part is a triple core), new 45 nm fabrication process and eDRAM instead of regular L2 cache; it is unknown if further changes were made to the design.
+IBM did make the Espresso processor for Nintendo, which is a 750-based design with improvements such as multiprocessor support (the part is a triple core), new 45 nm fabrication process and eDRAM instead of regular L2 cache; it is unknown if further changes were made to the design.

 Freescale has discontinued all 750 designs in favor of designs based on the PowerPC e500 core (PowerQUICC III).

 In 2015, Rochester Electronics started providing legacy support for the devices.